j-3-1415/j-3-1415.github.io/README.md

-# aboomer07.github.io
-My Personal Website

-Still in the process of updating and filling out!
+Personal website featuring projects and my resume.

+Updated frequently but not regularly.